TuringLang/DynamicPPL.jl/docs/src/api.md

 DynamicPPL.TestUtils.logjoint_true
 ```

-And in the case where the model might include constrained variables, it can also be useful to define
+And in the case where the model includes constrained variables, it can also be useful to define

 ```@docs
 DynamicPPL.TestUtils.logprior_true_with_logabsdet_jacobian